matttm/gate-keeper/README.md

 ## Getting started

+If you don't want to build from sources, then just download your systems corresponding binary from the release section of this repo.

-To begin using this program, ensure you have go installed.
+To begin building from source, ensure you have go installed.
 The program also requires one file for configuration, which is described below.

 This file look like: